Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 -   #### Admin Goals

     As Admin, I want to:
-    1. Be able to create, read, update and delete all tours, tickets and FAQs on the website.
+    1. Be able to create, read, update and delete all tours, matches and tickets on the website.

 ## Scope